THE NEW YORK WOMEN’S FOUNDATION ANNOUNCES

-For its project East New York Farms!, an urban agriculture project through which youth and older adult women residents work collaboratively to meet their own food needs, increase access to fresh healthy food for their neighbors while stimulating the local economy and building a stronger, more cohesive community.
+To continue funding its agriculture project, East New York Farms.
+This program promotes community-led economic development through which youth and local gardeners (primarily older women of color) work collaboratively to sell their harvest and increase access to affordable urban-grown food for local residents (primarily senior citizens and low-income, single female heads of houses) while stimulating the local economy and building a stronger, more cohesive community.

-To implement the Inside Out Program, which works to decrease HIV-associated behaviors among young women of color in the Bronx by addressing the underlying issues that serve as barriers to maintaining optimal health, while adding a college readiness component.
+To operate its Inside Out Program, which works to decrease HIV-associated behaviors among young women of color in the Bronx by addressing the underlying issues that serve as barriers to maintaining optimal health, while adding a college readiness component.

 Callen-Lorde Community Health Center $60,000

-For their Transgender Case Management Program, which addresses the need for targeted and sensitive medical care coordination services for transgender and gender nonconforming patients who face significant barriers to accessing basic necessities, legal and financial support, and vital primary and specialty medical and mental health needs.
+To continue its Transgender Care Management Program, which addresses the need for targeted and sensitive medical care coordination services for transgender and gender nonconforming patients.

 Community Health Action of Staten Island $60,000

-For its Young Women’s Task Force, which seeks to prevent unintended pregnancies, HIV, and other sexually transmitted infections among adolescent girls of color on Staten Island.
+To fund its Young Women’s Task Force, which seeks to prevent/decrease unintended pregnancies, HIV, and other sexually transmitted infections among the low-income adolescent girls of color of Staten Island.

-To provide education/outreach, counseling, hotline support, weekly parenting groups, and mental health referrals to women and their families in low-income and Orthodox Jewish communities in Brooklyn who suffer from Post-Partum Depression.
+To continue providing education/outreach counseling, hotline support, weekly parenting groups, and mental health referrals for women and their families in low-income, Orthodox Jewish communities in Brooklyn suffering from Post-Partum Depression (PPD).